 How to answer “Why This Series or Film and Why Now?"

-When you’re pitching your series or film, there’s one question that will inevitably come up: “Why this series or film, and why now?”
+When you’re pitching your series or movie, there is one question that is sure to come up: “Why this series or movie, and why now?”

-In the marketing world, we call this your Unique Value Proposition (or UVP).
-It’s what makes your story stand out and why people should care about it.
-It’s not just about trends or clever ideas (though those help); it’s about showing why your series or film is uniquely positioned to resonate with audiences and why now is the time to tell this story.
+We refer to this in the world of marketing as your Unique Value Proposition (or UVP).
+It’s your differentiator, your hook, the reason your story is worth people’s attention.
+It’s not so much about trends or smart ideas (though those are useful); it’s about demonstrating why your series or movie is best placed to speak to audiences at this particular moment in time and why this is the right time to be telling this story.

-This isn’t just a box to check or a question to brush off.
-This is the moment when you show distributors, investors, and collaborators that your story matters, and that it deserves to be made right now.
+This isn’t a question to check off some list or to brush off.
+This is the time that you demonstrate to distributors, investors, and potential production partners that your story and project are significant, and that it is worthy of being told.

-Distributors and investors want to know your series or film has a place in today’s world.
-They’re asking:
+Investors and distributors are interested to know whether your series or movie has a place in the world today.

 How to Answer “Why This Series or Film and Why Now?”